8 of the best free UX design courses in 2024

 Hack Design’s Design Course

-3. Hack Design’s Design Course
+3. Hack Design’s free UX design course

 Hack Design’s course is an easy option for anyone interested in staying current on what’s happening in web design at any level of experience.
 Each week a lesson about some aspect of design is sent to students’ inboxes.
 The lessons are curated by industry professionals and may include lists of resources, explanations of techniques, introductions to design tools or interactive content that will help students enhance their understanding of design in ways that can improve their work in the field.